Age-Related Macular Degeneration Treatment in Long Beach

 If it reaches the intermediate stage, there is evidence to show that taking high-dose supplements (eye vitamins) that contain zinc, lutein, zeaxanthin, and other anti-oxidants can reduce one’s risk for ARMD progressing to the advanced stage, where most vision loss occurs.

-Wet ARMD requires immediate treatment that may involve injections, laser surgery, or photodynamic therapy.
+Wet ARMD requires immediate treatment that may involve injections, consultation with any Long Beach lasik surgeon, or photodynamic therapy.
 Wet ARMD is a public health problem that if left unchecked can have a devastating effect on the quality of life of patients.

 This relatively new treatment has become the standard of care for treating wet ARMD.
 It involves injecting a drug into the eye to block the growth of the leaking, abnormal new blood vessels that cause vision loss.
 This treatment can slow vision loss, and even improve sight in some cases.
 Dr. Dieter Hertzog has performed over 3,000 of these types of injections and is now performing this treatment in-office.
 If you suspect that your ARMD is getting worse (that is, your central vision is becoming distorted, blurry, or hazy, please call us so we can determine if any treatment is necessary.